-Such standardized test methods are often developed for specific types of materials, end-uses or antimicrobial technologies.
+Such standardized test methods are often developed for specific types of materials, end-uses, or antimicrobial technologies.
 Therefore, it is very important the right test methods are selected.

 For marine applications, where pink staining is a common problem, the ASTM E1428 test method is required.
-This method uses a pink staining bacteria, Streptoverticillium sp., to assess susceptibility to staining.
-For more information about pink staining, read our recent blog article titled “Pink Stains on Vinyl: A Problem“.
+This method uses pink staining bacteria, Streptoverticillium sp., to assess susceptibility to staining.
+For more information about pink staining, read our blog article titled “Pink Stains on Vinyl: A Problem“.

-For assessment against mold and mildew, the AATCC Method 30, Part III or the ASTM G21 are recommended.
+For assessment against mold and mildew, the AATCC Method 30, Part III, or the ASTM G21 are recommended.

 The photos below exemplify the benefits of adding antimicrobial additives to polyurethane foam.
-Under the right conditions, mold and mildew can breakdown the polymer structure of foam and use it as a food source.
+Under the right conditions, mold and mildew can breakdown the polymer structure of the foam and use it as a food source.
 Antimicrobial polyurethane foam resists fungal attack.